U.S. House Revives Controversial KOSA in 2.0 Version

 A Persistent 'For the Children' Attempt to Chill Speech

-KOSA marks the first time since 1998 that the U.S. Congress has made a serious attempt to regulate online content based on its conception of “child safety,” and the first significant federal legislation impacting online content since the 2018 carve-out of Section 230 under FOSTA-SESTA in the name of “fighting human trafficking.”
+KOSA marks the first time since 1998 that the U.S. Congress has made a serious attempt to regulate online content based on its conception of child safety, and is the first significant federal legislation impacting online content since the 2018 carve-out of Section 230 under FOSTA-SESTA in the name of fighting human trafficking.

-The bill would also “burden access to adult materials by adults and is constitutionally suspect,” he told XBIZ earlier this year, and urged anyone who cares about online freedom to voice opposition to the bill.
+Walters added that the bill would also “burden access to adult materials by adults and is constitutionally suspect,” and urged anyone who cares about online freedom to voice opposition to the bill.

-Main Image: KOSA sponsors Sen. Marsha Blackburn (R-Tennessee) and Sen. Richard Blumenthal (D-Connecticut)
+Main Image: KOSA sponsors Sen. Marsha Blackburn, R-Tenn., and Sen. Richard Blumenthal, D-Conn.

 Copyright © 2024 Adnet Media.
 All Rights Reserved.
 XBIZ is a trademark of Adnet Media.